How to Visit Colombia’s Rosario Islands from Cartagena

 The Rosario Islands are absolutely worth it!

-This chain of islands off Colombia’s Caribbean coast is part of the Parque Nacional Natural Corales del Rosario y San Bernardo, which also includes the San Bernardo Islands farther south and parts of Barú closer to Cartagena.
+This chain of islands off Colombia’s Caribbean coast is part of the Parque Nacional Natural Corales del Rosario y San Bernardo, which also includes the San Bernardo Islands farther south and parts of Barú Island closer to Cartagena.

 So, let’s talk about the options available and how to make sure you make a good choice.